 San Diego Yields Sit Below State and National Medians

 Even the best San Diego suburbs struggle to clear the national yield benchmark.
-San Diego (92115) at 6.0% does beat the national median of 5.3%, but only modestly, and the city-level 3.7% figure sits below both the California state median of 4.0% and the national 5.3%.
+San Diego (92115) at 6.0% does beat the national median of 5.3%, but only modestly, and the city-level 3.5% figure sits below both the California state median of 4.0% and the national 5.3%.
 This is consistent with San Diego's identity as a premium coastal market where buyers pay for location and long-run appreciation rather than immediate cash flow.
-If maximum gross yield is the objective, low-cost inland California markets and out-of-state metros materially outperform any San Diego postcode.
+If maximum gross yield is the objective, low-cost inland California markets and out-of-state metros outperform any San Diego postcode.
 The case for buying in San Diego is a total-return case, not an income case, and the suburb ranking above is about finding the least-bad income suburbs inside a market that does not specialise in income.

 Methodology details are in the data sources and market score methodology pages.
 You can explore every suburb, bedroom count, and property type via the San Diego dashboard.
-For a comparison with other premium California markets, see Los Angeles Yields 3.7% as Investors Bet on Appreciation, and Oakland's 3.0% Yield Means Appreciation Must Do the Heavy Lifting covers the same question from a cost-analysis angle.
+For a comparison with other premium California markets, see Los Angeles Yields 3.6% as Investors Bet on Appreciation, and Oakland's 2.4% Yield Means Appreciation Must Do the Heavy Lifting covers the same question from a cost-analysis angle.

-Data reflects market conditions as of April 2026.
+Data reflects market conditions as of June 2026.

-Explore San Diego in the dashboard
+Take San Diego further in the dashboard

-View San Diego →See your neighborhood's full short-term rental vs long-term rental breakdown
+Open San Diego →See your neighborhood's full short-term rental vs long-term rental breakdown

 $19 for 24-hour access.
 All neighborhoods, all property types.
-Get access
+Unlock the dashboard

 This information is for educational purposes only and should not be considered financial or legal advice.
 Regulations and market conditions change frequently.
 Verify current rules with local authorities before making investment decisions.